lassenym/pacman-helper/README.md

 **Can this damage the system?**

-No, the only terminal command that the script will every execute is 'pacman -Qi'
+No, the only terminal command that the script will ever execute is 'pacman -Qi'